PragyaMaroti/healthbot/Progress overview.md

 # Month 3:
 ## Week 1:

-- Continued Knowledge transfer sessions.
+- Continued Knowledge transfer sessions on Rasa.
 - After connecting the bot to airtable, our next step was to connect it with a messaging channel and test it with other people too.
 So, we started to read about twilio and watched some videos, including the one in the udemy course.
 - We learned about ngrok, a way to create tunnel urls.
 - A member switched to a new system, with which we faced newer issues with working of bot.